-To participate in the ARCADE study, your child must meet the following criteria:
+To participate in the ARCADE study, individuals must meet the following criteria:

 ARCADE also has other requirements that help ensure the safety of all participants.
-If your child qualifies to participate in the study, these additional conditions will be reviewed with you by the team at your study medical center.
+If your child or the individual you care for qualifies to participate in the study, these additional conditions will be reviewed with you by the team at your study medical center.

 CDKL5 (cyclin-dependent kinase-like 5) deficiency disorder is a rare genetic condition that is caused by mutations in the CDKL5 gene, which is found on the X chromosome.
 The CDKL5 gene tells the body how to make a protein that is needed for typical brain development.